-According to the American laboratory Optigen, at the turn of the century, around 25% of Australian Cattle Dogs were free from PRA PRCD (falling into the PRA A category), 50% were carriers of the disease (PRA B), while 25% were likely to develop it, thereby gradually becoming blind (PRA C).
+At the turn of the century, around 25% of Australian Cattle Dogs were free from PRA PRCD, 50% were carriers of the disease, while 25% were likely to develop it, thereby gradually becoming blind.

-In 2001 Optigen launched a DNA test offering the possibility of determining, as of the age of 5 weeks thanks to a blood sample or cheek swab, whether an Australian Cattle Dog is A, B or C. Knowing which category your dog falls into is of use for several reasons.
+At present, a DNA test offers the possibility of determining, as of the age of 5 weeks thanks to a blood sample or cheek swab, whether an Australian Cattle Dog is CLEAR, CARRIER or AFFECTED.
+Knowing which category your dog falls into is of use for several reasons.
 First of all, the test indicates whether a dog will develop this disease before he starts to show any symptoms (4 years of age at the earliest).
-It also allows breeders to make the right choices in view of no longer producing PRA C dogs.
+It also allows breeders to make the right choices in view of no longer producing blind dogs.

-- A X C - systematically producing Bs
+- CLEAR x AFFECTED - systematically producing CARRIERS

 However the following combinations should be strictly avoided:

-It goes without saying that untested dogs should only be mated to PRA As.
+It goes without saying that untested dogs should only be mated to CLEAR ones.

-Thanks to the DNA test elaborated by Optigen, the above mentioned figures have evolved.
-At present most Australian Cattle Dogs are either "A" or "B".
+Thanks to the DNA test, the above mentioned figures have evolved.
+At present most Australian Cattle Dogs are either CLEAR or CARRIERS.